 The business concept of the vessel train organizer was a plan for how revenues were generated and a profitable company would be developed.
 It also explained which products and services, such as positions (slots) in the vessel train, the vessel train organizer would deliver to the follower vessels.
 NOVIMAR investigated various business concepts for operating a vessel train.

 A transport system is represented by infrastructure, vehicles and operations.
 The waterborne transport system includes both the sea and inland waterways, including locks and bridges, and deep-sea and inland ports and terminals.
 The vehicles are sea, sea-river and inland vessels.
 Operations deal with the way the vessels are operated and the procedures set for this purpose including financing, legalities and policies.
-NOVIMAR will assess the viability of the vessel train in the total transport system by use of simulation.
+NOVIMAR assessed the viability of the vessel train in the total transport system by use of simulation.

-Vessel train operations will have impact on various safety aspects.
+Vessel train operations have impact on various safety aspects.
 They concern the safety aspects of the vessels as a platform, the safety of the crew working on board of these vessels and the safety of other vessels and waterway infrastructure.